Find out if I Qualify

 - Rental Agreement (if you are renting an apartment, house or room)

-- Utility bill statements such as PG&E, telephone, and Sacramento Munincipal Utility District (SMUD)
+- Utility bill statements such as PG&E, telephone, and Sacramento Municipal Utility District (SMUD)

-no income limit for GHPP eligibility.
-However, applicant may be required to apply for Medi-Cal
+There is no income limit for GHPP eligibility.
+However, applicant may be required to apply for

 The GHPP will require you to submit the following financial information: